 Prior to Recruiting

-a) Analyze your unit’s immediate and future needs, referring to Place & Promise and your Faculty/Department unit plan.
+a) Analyze your unit’s immediate and future needs, referring to Shaping UBC’s Next Century and your Faculty/Department unit plan.
 Determine the diversity of faculty presently in your unit.
-Are members of the groups designated in UBC’s Employment Equity Policy – visible minority group members, women, Aboriginal persons, persons with disabilities, persons with minority sexual orientations and gender identity – represented at all levels of employment?
+Are members of the groups designated in Policy HR10 – Employment Equity (formerly Policy #2) – visible minority group members, women, Aboriginal persons, persons with disabilities, persons with minority sexual orientations and gender identity – represented at all levels of employment?
 As part of the hiring plan, the unit should review their Faculty’s Equity Plan to ensure consistency with the Faculty’s equity programs and strategies.

 b) Establish objective, measurable criteria, such as education and experience, which will help determine a candidate’s chances for success in a specific position.
 Consider criteria such as the ability to work with diverse students and colleagues or experience with a variety of teaching methods and curricular perspectives.
 Weigh the criteria in terms of their relative importance.
 Review the selection committee guidelines from your Dean’s Office and the UBC Resources for Hiring Committees to assist in planning and implementing best hiring practices.